Last updated: September 25, 2023

 Nevada opened the floodgates on recreational marijuana as of July 1, 2017, and hasn’t looked back.
 Between Nevada’s citizens and the tourists who partake while visiting the state, marijuana immediately became an astronomical source of revenue.

 Despite legalization, Nevada employers still reserved the right to keep marijuana on their company drug tests—until last June anyway.
-Still, even though employers must soon remove marijuana from pre-employment screening, it probably stays put for any other testing the company’s drug-free policies mandate.
+Still, even though employers can no longer test candidates for marijuana during the pre-employment screening process, it stays put for any other testing the company’s drug-free policies mandate.

 Nevada medical marijuana